 Student organizations should use the UHV mailing address to receive bank statements and notifications.
 This way, statements and other notifications that might identify financial mismanagement cannot be easily hidden from the student organization’s membership.
-Unopened statements can be picked up in the Department of Student Life by the student organization treasurer or president.
+Unopened statements can be picked up from the mailboxes in the Den by the student organization treasurer or president.

 Like checks, paper statements are becoming increasingly rare.
 If statements are being emailed or require website access, multiple recipients or users should be authorized.

 - Keep records public

 Purposeful mismanagement of funds is difficult to conceal when financial records are made public or readily available to the student organization’s members.
 Public records let members question all expenses, which virtually guarantees generally accepted use of the organization’s resources and protects against prolonged collusion.

 - Define consequences for embezzlement

 Address embezzlement in your organization’s constitution or bylaws.
 Include:

 - Methods for policing